 The deadlines for submitting “ZUS RIA” reports are directly related to the date of termination of employment of a given employee or contractor (with deregistration from social security), which is why it is not possible to indicate one final date, which applies to all employers.

-Also, following the regulation, the employer is obliged to provide the employee with a report in a paper version and to give out employment-related documents 10 years after submitting the report.
+Also, according the regulation, the employer is obliged to provide the employee with a report in a paper version and to give out employment-related documents only after the submission of the proper application by the employee, not earlier than 10 years after submitting the report.